‘RuPaul’s Drag Race’ star Willam Belli launches new makeup line Coverboy

 “Every time you use glitter, you have to deal with fallout and [use] another product to get it to adhere—and that’s if you’re not lazy and in a rush and just try to use spit,” he says.
 “This glitter gel has its own base in it so you can just like smear it on.
 My goal with the makeup line was that you wouldn’t have to use brushes.
 Fingers are my favorite thing.”

-For lashes, Belli was thinking beyond the drag standard of 301s to something a bit more bold like a polka dot print or, his personal favorite, blue.
+For lashes, Belli was thinking beyond a drag queen’s go-to of regular 301s to something a bit more bold like a polka dot print or, his personal favorite, blue.

 “I’ve like always had to construct [blue eyelashes] myself out of piecing other things together,” Belli says.
 “I’ve never been able to find blue fake eyelashes, which I love.
 It changes like the whole dynamic and, like, balance to your face.”